sarahciston/codingcare/posts/0critintro.md

 >>"Craftiness, then, can be seen as thinking outside the box, or circumvention of inherent technological limitations in pursuit of craft.
 But we can also understand craftiness as exceeding mere instrumentality."
 Coleman aligns hackers with crafts guilds.
 Requires "intellectual guile"
 >[@colemanHackers2016]

+>"Resistance to the Current: The Dialectics of Hacking"  @soderbergResistanceCurrentDialectics2022

 **TechnoCraft** honors historically dismissed and feminized practices of craft — which emphasize process, duration, ongoingness, community — and aligns them with the aspects of technology which get overlooked: namely, the contributions to the materiality of tech from Women of Color in the global majority.